James D. Standish: Career

 In 2008, Standish was a member of the US delegation to the Organization for Security & Cooperation in Warsaw.
 During this period, he held US Diplomatic Passport.

 In 2009, Standish returned to his previous position on the United States Commission on International Religious Freedom.
 Also in 2009, he became Deputy Secretary General of the International Religious Liberty Association.
 He also joined President Barack Obama's Task Force on Interfaith Dialogue & Cooperation.

 In 2010, Standish became the Secretary of the United Nations NGO Committee on Freedom of Religion or Belief.

-As a representative of the Adventist Church, Standish has met with ing President George W. Bush, Senator John McCain, Senator John Kerry Secretary of State Hillary Clinton, the Governor General of Papua New Guinea, Members of both the British House of Lords and House of Commons and the Prime Minister of Australia.
+As a representative of the Adventist Church, Standish has met with President George W. Bush, Senator John McCain, Senator John Kerry, Secretary of State Hillary Clinton, the Governor General of Papua New Guinea, Members of both the British House of Lords and House of Commons and the Prime Minister of Australia.

 Standish's more recent position was Communication Director for the South Pacific Division of the Adventist Church.